 Easy Keto Spatchcock Chicken with Thyme Rosemary and Garlic

 The main entree is a keto spatchcock chicken (0.8g net carbs) seasoned with thyme, rosemary, and garlic.
 If you’ve never cooked a whole bird spatchcock-style before, you’ll be surprised how easy it is to make.
-While turkey would be a more traditional pick, this chicken is a more practical choice since it takes less time to make and it's easier to find in a smaller size.
+While turkey would be a more traditional pick, this spatchcock chicken takes less time and is juicy and flavorful.
 Plus it's a recipe you’ll be more likely to re-use throughout the year.
 Get the recipe and nutrition info here.

 The Perfect Keto Stuffing